 This requires careful compromise with the prosecutor that few laymen can negotiate on their own.

 Your criminal defense lawyer works hard to defend their clients from prosecution.
-At Cobb Law Firm, we go through your case, look at the evidence, and read through witness statements to build your case and support a not guilty verdict.
+At Florida Criminal Defense Legal Group, we go through your case, look at the evidence, and read through witness statements to build your case and support a not guilty verdict.